 In March 2015, following the Company's announcement of the update to the timing of its planned NDA submission to the FDA for NUPLAZID for the treatment of PD Psychosis and the subsequent decline of the price of its common stock, two putative securities class action complaints (captioned Rihn v.
-ACADIA Pharmaceuticals Inc., Case No. 15-cv-0593- BTM-DHB, and Wright v.
+ACADIA Pharmaceuticals Inc., Case No. 15-cv-0575-BTM-DHB, and Wright v.
 ACADIA Pharmaceuticals Inc., Case No. 15-cv-0593- BTM-DHB) were filed in the U.S. District Court for the Southern District of California (the "Court") against the Company and certain of its current and former officers.
 The complaints generally alleged that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the timing of the Company's planned NDA submission to the FDA for NUPLAZID, thereby artificially inflating the price of its common stock.
 The complaints sought unspecified monetary damages and other relief.
-On April 10 and June 1, 2015, the Court entered orders deferring the defendants' response to the Rihn and Wright complaints until after the Court appointed a lead plaintiff.
-On September 8, 2015, the Court issued an order consolidate the two actions and be appointed lead plaintiff.
+On April 10 and June 1, 2015, the Court entered orders deferring the defendants' response to the Rihn and Wright complaints until after the Court appointed a lead plaintiff and assigned lead counsel.
+On May 12, 2015. several putative stockholders filed separate motions to consolidate the two actions and be appointed lead plaintiff.
 On September 8, 2015, the Court issued an order consolidating the two actions, appointing lead plaintiff, and assigning lead counsel.
-On November 16, 2015, lead plaintiff field a consolidated complaint with the Court which, like the prior complaints, accuses the defendants of making materially false and misleading statements regarding the terms of the FDA for NUPLAZID.
-On January 15, 2016, the defendants filed a motion to dismiss the consolidated complaint of the settlement is scheduled for May 26, 2017.
+On November 16, 2015, lead plaintiff filed a consolidated complaint with the Court which, like the prior complaints, accuses the defendants of making materially false and misleading statements regarding the anticipated timing of the Company's planned NDA submission to the FDA for NUPLAZID.
+On January 15, 2016, the defendants filed a motion to dismiss the consolidated complaint.
+On September 19, 2016, the Court issued an order denying the motion to dismiss the consolidated complaint.
+On March 13, 2017, the parties signed a Stipulation of Settlement setting forth the terms of the proposed settlement.
+On June 9, 2017, the Court preliminarily approved the settlement (the "Preliminary Approval Order").
+Among other things, the Preliminary Approval Order set an opt-out deadline of August 29, 2017; an objection deadline of September 13, 2017; and a final approval hearing for October 3, 2017.